hed-standard/hed-specification/hedspec/HEDspecification.md

 **HED_VALUE_IS_NODE**: An existing HED node name cannot be used as a value or extension.
 This is true for all HED schemas regardless of version.

+**HED_VERSION_DEPRECATED**: (WARNING) The HED version is deprecated.
+It is strongly recommended that a current version be used as these deprecated versions may not be supported in the future.

 **HED_VERSION_WARNING**: (WARNING) The HED version number or HED schema was not provided or was invalid, so the latest version is used.